 How can a VPN change your location?

-Once you connect to a VPN, it changes your real location to a VPN server’s location.
-Your location online is usually tracked by checking your IP address.
-When a website or your Internet Service Provider checks your IP address, they will see the IP address (and location) that your VPN provider assigned to you.
+On the internet, your geographic location is usually tracked by checking your IP address.
+Once you connect to a VPN, your traffic goes through the VPN server before reaching its destination.
+Therefore, when a website or your Internet Service Provider checks your IP address, they will see the IP address (and location) of that VPN server.

 Why change my online location?

 The reasons to change your online location are many and relevant to people from all walks of life.
-If you use the internet, you want to change your location for one or more reasons.
-Here they are:
+Here are a few:

-- Bypassing censorship: sometimes, it’s not a company that doesn’t want you to see stuff.
-When a government tries to block access to websites on services, a VPN location changer works wonders.
+- Bypassing censorship: sometimes, it’s not a streaming company that doesn’t want you to see stuff.
+When a government tries to block access to websites or services, employing a VPN to change your location works wonders.

 - Keeping your bank account unlocked: when you’re traveling abroad, you don’t want to check your bank account too often.
-The security measures can kick in and lock itl.
-Checking your account on unsecured Wi-Fi may lead to it getting hacked.
-But if you can use a VPN changer to appear like you’re logging in from your country (or even your city), you’re much better off.
+The security measures can kick in and lock it.
+Plus, checking your account on unsecured Wi-Fi may lead to it getting hacked.
+But if you use a VPN to change your location to make it appear like you’re logging in from your country (or even your city), you’re much better off.

 - Defying price discrimination: did you know that you may get different prices online depending on where in the world you’re browsing from?
 One of the ways this is accomplished is by tracking your IP.
-But with a VPN changer, you can effortlessly virtually bounce around the world and find the best prices.
+But with a location change, you can effortlessly virtually bounce around the world and find the best prices.

 - Avoiding surveillance: as we mentioned, your IP is basically your physical address online.
-If you’re doing something that may attract the attention of the surveillance state, you don’t want your IP address to lead back to you.
+If you’re doing something that may attract the surveillance state’s attention, you don’t want your IP address to lead back to you.
 By changing your location/IP, you will be much safer.

-Can I be tracked if I use VPN?
+Can I be tracked if I use a VPN?

 And if you’re worried about GPS tracking, Surfshark’s Android version comes with a GPS spoofing feature.
 This allows you to set your GPS location to match the one of the VPN server.

-There are multiple good reasons to get a VPN location changer.
+There are multiple good reasons to choose a VPN to change your location.
 From simple entertainment to security issues, it’s always good to have the option at hand.
-And wouldn’t you know it – a VPN can do much more than just change your online location.
-So grab Surfshark VPN and find out all the benefits of using a VPN.
+And wouldn’t you know it – a VPN can do much more than just change your online location: it encrypts your data from snoopers, hides your online activities, and helps you get the best prices online.
+So grab Surfshark VPN and experience all the benefits yourself!